 Interest Capitalization

-Record this when you pay interest by borrowing more from your credit line, rather than using personal funds.
+Record this when your lender added interest to your credit balance and you pay that outstanding interest by borrowing more from the same credit line.

 What you enter